Hixie/isd/servers/src/systems-server/README.md

 The root asset will always be a physical asset.
 All descendants of virtual assets will be virtual.
 Unless otherwise specified, the children of physical assets are physical.
-It is an error if the server sends a virtual asset where a physical asset is expected.
+It is an error if the server sends a virtual asset where a physical asset is expected, or vice versa.

 Asset class IDs are numbers in the range -2,147,483,648 to 2,147,483,647, but not zero (i.e. signed 32 bit integers).

-The diameter is always bigger than zero.

 The class name may vary in precision based on the knowledge that the dynasty's observing asset has.
 The icon generally does not vary.